pip-services/pip-services-docs/content/en/conceptual/component/descriptors/_index.md

 <table class="full-width-table">
   <tr>
     <td>Descriptor </td>
-    <td>A component’s locator, which is defined by its group, type, kind, name, and version.</td>
+    <td>A component's locator, which is defined by its group, type, kind, name, and version.</td>
   </tr>
   <tr>
     <td>Scenarios</td>